Updated for 2021!

 This table summarizes the main differences between stovetop and electric pressure cookers:

 This category is N/A to the SPC as it has no slow cooker functionality.
-Yet the EPC won't slow cook as well as an old-school slow cooker, either.
-Since most people want the EPC for its "fast slow-cooking," this isn't a huge drawback.
+Yet the EPC won't slow cook as well as an old-school slow cooker, either, so it doesn't get a top rating.

 Both produce good "fast-braising" results.
 However, if you want to do slow braises as well (i.e., slow cooking), the EPC is the right pick.